jenkinsci/warnings-ng-plugin/doc/Documentation.md

 ### Token macro support

 The Warnings plugin provides the token `ANALYSIS_ISSUES_COUNT` that could be used in additional post build processing steps, e.g. in the mailer.
-In order to use this tokens you need to install the latest release of the [Token Macro plugin](https://plugins.jenkins.io/token-macro).
+In order to use this token you need to install the latest release of the [Token Macro plugin](https://plugins.jenkins.io/token-macro).
 The token has an optional parameter `tool` that could be used to select a particular analysis result.
 Examples: